How to Easily Decoupage a Glass Platter

-You can use this same process to decoupage plates – maybe make a matching set.
-You can have a custom platter or plates in your favorite colors and design.
+You can use this same technique to decoupage plates, too – imagine a matching set in your favorite colors and designs!

 What is Decoupage?

-And, if you are wondering what decoupage is, it’s a craft process that originated in France in the 17th century as a way to decorate bookcases, cabinets, and other pieces of furniture.
+If you are new to crafting, you may be wondering what decoupage is.
+It’s a craft process that originated in France in the 17th century as a way to decorate bookcases, cabinets, and other pieces of furniture.

 “Decoupage” means “cutting out” in French.
 The French tradition of decoupage came from the popularity of paper cutouts in China.